MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M02Lab01_Entitlements_and_Templates.md

 ## Scenario

 As a customer service manager at City Power & Light, you need to create a Service Level Agreement and make it the default agreement.
 In this lab, you will create an SLA and test it.
+This exercise should take approximately 20 minutes to complete.

 ## Exercise 1 – Service Level Agreements